hadley/adv-r/Functionals.md

 arr_sum <- function(x, dim, na.rm = TRUE) apply(x, dim, add, na.rm = na.rm)
 ```

-(And again we have the existing `rowSums` and `colSums` functions that do the same thing)
+(These are equivalent to the existing `rowSums` and `colSums` functions)

-So if every function we have created already has an existing equivalent in base R, why did we bother?
-There are three main reasons:
+If every function we have created already has an existing equivalent in base R, why did we bother?
+There are two main reasons:

-* because we've created all our variants from a primitive binary operator (`add`) and a functional (`Reduce`, `Map` and `apply`), we know all the functions will behave absolutely consistently.
+* we've created all our variants from a very simple binary operator (`add`) and a well-tested functional (`Reduce`, `Map` and `apply`), so we know all the variants will behave consistently.

-* we've seen the infrastructure for addition, and now we can adapt it to other operators.
+* we've seen the infrastructure for addition, so we can now adapt it to other operators that might not have the full suite variants in base R.

-The downside of this approach is that these implementations are unlikely to be very efficient.
-However, even if they don't turn out to be fast enough for your purposes they are still a good starting point because they are less likely to have bugs - when you create faster versions (maybe using [[Rcpp]]), you can compare results to make sure your fast versions are still correct.
+The downside of this approach is that these implementations are unlikely to be efficient (For example, `colSums(x)` is much faster than `apply(x, 2, sum)`).
+However, even if they don't turn out to be fast enough, they are still a good starting point because they are less likely to have bugs; and when you create faster versions (maybe using [[Rcpp]]), you can compare results to make sure your fast versions are still correct.

 ### Exercises

-* Implement `smaller` and `larger` functions that given two inputs return either the small or the large value.
+* Implement `smaller` and `larger` functions that given two inputs return either the smaller or the larger value.
 Implement `na.rm = TRUE`: what should the identity be?
 (Hint: `smaller(x, smaller(NA, NA, na.rm = TRUE), na.rm = TRUE)` must be `x`, so `smaller(NA, NA, na.rm = TRUE)` must be bigger than any other value of x.).
 Use `smaller` and `larger` to implement equivalents of `min`, `max`, `pmin`, `pmax`, and new functions `row_min` and `row_max`

-* Create a table that has:
-  * columns: add, multiple, smaller, larger, and, or
-  * rows: binary operator, reducing version, vectorised version, array versions
+* Create a table that has add, multiply, smaller, larger, and, and or in the columns and binary operator, reducing variant, vectorised variant, array variants in the rows.

   * Fill in the cells with the names of base R functions that perform each of the roles

   * Compare the names and arguments of the existing R functions.
 How consistent are they?
 How could you improve them?

-  * Complete the matric by implementing versions
+  * Complete the matrix by implementing any missing functions

-* How does `paste` fit into this structure?
-What is the primitive function that underlies paste?
-What are the `sep` and `collapse` arguments equivalent to?
-Are there are any components that are missing for paste?
+* How does `paste()` fit into this structure?
+What is the scalar binary function that underlies `paste()`?
+What are the `sep` and `collapse` arguments to `paste()` equivalent to?
+Are there are any paste variants that don't have existing R implementations?